 - The Office of the Associate Dean for Undergraduate Education (or other appropriate office) should ensure that each student has been assigned an appropriate advisor and that he/she has been advised during the first semester.
 Advice should be accessible to students throughout the semester; and students should be strongly urged to seek advice each semester.

-- The student must meet with his/her advisor, or someone under the supervision of the advisor, at the beginning of the semester in which he/she plans to graduate for the purpose of completing a final degree plan.
+- Upon completion of 75 semester credit hours, the student must meet with his/her advisor, or someone under the supervision of the advisor for the purpose of completing an official degree plan.
 The advisor should ascertain that all degree requirements have been fulfilled, that deficiencies have been made up, and elective and interdisciplinary requirements have been met.
-The advisor will then sign the final degree plan and the application for graduation.
+The advisor will then sign the degree plan in preparation for the application for graduation.

 - The Associate Dean will check the final degree plan and application for graduation (and honors, if pertinent) and forward them to the Registrar's office.

 Graduate Academic Advising

 This activity is coordinated by the Dean of Graduate Studies and administered by the schools either by the Dean of Graduate Studies or the department/program head or the program areas within a school.

 It is essential that students have access to faculty members for individual consultation.
 Faculty members are expected to maintain regular office hours and conference periods most advantageous to students and to post such hours on their office doors.